Sahilj11/Learning-notes/Notes/MCA/3rd Sem/Machine learning.md

 ### K mean clustering

-K-Means Clustering is one of the most popular unsupervised learning algorithms used to partition a dataset into distinct groups, or clusters.
+- K-Means Clustering is one of the most popular unsupervised learning algorithms used to partition a dataset into distinct groups, or clusters.
 The goal is to divide the data points into k clusters, where each data point belongs to the cluster with the nearest mean (centroid), resulting in clusters of similar data points.
+- find centroid (prototype)(mean) of K cluster.
+- **steps**
+ - Randomly place K centroid.
+ - assign each data point to its closest cluster.
+ - update the centroid
+#### stopping
+- after some iteration.
+- when centroid dont change.
+- when few/no data point change cluster.

+#### problems
+- needs K: K-means requires the user to specify the number of clusters (K) in advance.
+This can be a drawback because the "correct" number of clusters is often not known beforehand.
+Choosing an inappropriate K can lead to poor clustering results.
+For example, if K is too low, distinct groups might be merged, while if K is too high, the algorithm might create clusters that are not meaningful.
+- outlier sensitive: K-means is sensitive to outliers because it uses the mean to calculate the center of a cluster.
+Outliers, which are data points that are significantly different from others, can skew the mean and, consequently, the position of the cluster center.
+This can result in poorly defined clusters, where some clusters may be heavily influenced by outliers rather than representing the true underlying structure of the data.
+- hard clustering: K-means performs hard clustering, meaning each data point is assigned to exactly one cluster.
+This can be limiting when data points naturally belong to more than one cluster or when the boundaries between clusters are not clear.
+Hard clustering forces a strict division, which might not accurately reflect the data's true structure, especially in cases where clusters overlap.

 #### 1. Key Concepts
 - Clusters: Groups of similar data points.